OpenPhilologyAdmin/OPEN-fe/README.md

 18. Always use meaningful variables, avoid abbreviations or single-character variable names
 19. Do not store gradients in the theme.
 20. Prefer types to interfaces for type declarations.
+21. Use curly braces for multi-line ifs, even if there is only a single instruction inside.

 ## Core resources